 On an annual basis, the Company circulates a proposed strategic plan and budgets which are discussed and, if appropriate, adopted by the Board of Directors.
-These form the basis of the corporate objectives which the Chief

-Executive Officer is responsible for meeting.
-The Compensation Committee assesses management's performance and reviews its compensation.
+These form the basis of the corporate objectives which the Chief Executive Officer is responsible for meeting.
+The Compensation Committee assesses management's performance and reviews its compensation, as discussed ahead.